sqlalchemy/sqlalchemy-collectd/README.rst

 * ``derive-invalidated`` - rate of connections that are explicitly **invalidated**, e.g. have encountered a connectivity error which made the program invalidate the connection.
 The application may or may not have tried to connect again immediately depending on how it is using this feature.
+See the section on "invalidated connections" below for details on this.

 * ``derive-commits`` - (TODO: not implemented yet) rate of calls to ``transaction.commit()``.
 This value can be used to estimate TPS, e.g. transactions per second, however note that